grantjenks/python-runstats/README.rst

 Use the Python built-in `len` for the number of pushed values.
-Unfortunately the Python `min` and `max` built-ins may not be used for the minimum and maximum as sequences are instead expected.
-There are instead `minimum` and `maximum` methods which are provided for that purpose:
+Unfortunately the Python `min` and `max` built-ins may not be used for the minimum and maximum as sequences are expected instead.
+Therefore, there are `minimum` and `maximum` methods provided for that purpose:

 .. code-block:: python